Kumano Kodo 熊野古道

 In 2004 the traditional trails along with their holy mountains were designated a UNESCO World Heritage site

-A mythical three-legged crow is the symbol of the Kumano Kodo, as well as Japan's national soccer team
+A mythical three-legged crow is the symbol of the Kumano Kodo, and of Japan's national soccer team

 Kumano, the dwelling place of the gods